-CITY OF VINCENT ACCESS AND INCLUSION PLAN (DRAFT)
+CITY OF VINCENT ACCESS AND INCLUSION PLAN 2022-2027

-Acknowledgement of Country (wording to be confirmed)
+Acknowledgement of Country

-The City of Vincent acknowledges the traditional lands of the Whadjuk Noongar people.
-We pay our respect to their Elders, past and present and we recognise their strength and resilience.
+The City of Vincent acknowledges the Traditional Owners of this land, the Whadjuk people of the Noongar nation.
+We pay our respects to the Elders past and present for they hold the memories, the traditions, the culture and hopes of Aboriginal and Torres Strait Islander Australia.

-Mayors Forward (to be drafted)
+Mayors Forward (to be added)